MdParwez/invoice-generator-pdf/README.md

-# Invoice Generator Using Node.js
+# Invoice Generator Using Node.js and Express

 This is a web application built with Node.js and Express that generates PDF invoices based on user input.
 It uses EJS templates to render invoice details and the HTML-PDF module to convert HTML to PDF format.